PhpVagrantMulti/PhpVagrantMulti/README.md

 Php Vagrant Multi Purpose VM is a vagrant config hack and set of cookbooks that facilitate the provisioning of PHP development virtual machines using Vagrant.
 The goal of this project is to provide a single, configurable, easy to use vagrant configuration for all kinds of PHP development projects.

 The tool provides:
-    -A vhost for your project
+    *A vhost for your project
-    -A preconfiured vhost at local.phpmyadmin.com for database dev work -xhprof and a fully configured xhgui at local.xhgui.com for profiling.
+    *A preconfiured vhost at local.phpmyadmin.com for database dev work *xhprof and a fully configured xhgui at local.xhgui.com for profiling.
-    -mailcatcher for advanced email testing, (available at the vm ip address and port 1080, ie 192.168.33.10:1080) -Out of the box xdebug preconfigured for PHP Storm IDE connections -vm_mode.sh script that instantly switches your php environment to performance mode (opcache, no xdebug no xhgui) to debug mode with a simple command
+    *mailcatcher for advanced email testing, (available at the vm ip address and port 1080, ie 192.168.33.10:1080) *Out of the box xdebug preconfigured for PHP Storm IDE connections *vm_mode.sh script that instantly switches your php environment to performance mode (opcache, no xdebug no xhgui) to debug mode with a simple command

 Requirements
 ------------

-Most recent version of Vagrant                          https://www.vagrantup.com/downloads.html Most recent version of chef-dk (required for berkshelf) https://downloads.chef.io/chef-dk/
+Most recent version of Vagrant                          https://www.vagrantup.com/downloads.html<br>
+Most recent version of chef-dk (required for berkshelf) https://downloads.chef.io/chef-dk/<br>

 Installation and Quick Start
 ----------------------------